-Defense Against Breath & Blood Tests
+Breath & Blood Tests Defense Attorney in Bakersfield

 In Bakersfield, law enforcement uses tests that have often been found "inherently unreliable".
 This test uses your breath to measure the BAC level.
 The formulas used in the machine to compare your breath alcohol level to your blood alcohol level are commonly inaccurate, which is why you must challenge those tests.

 Facts About Blood Tests

-While blood tests are considered to be more accurate, no test in existence is 100% accurate.
+While blood tests are more accurate, no test in existence is 100% accurate.
 In some incidents, the crime lab may intentionally order test tubes that regularly contain less than 1/5 the required amount of preservative to insure the blood does not ferment.

 The suppression of evidence is part of what an experienced and creative DUI lawyer will do to defend you.
 If the evidence against you is in question, it can be challenged in court.
 These court challenges have resulted in hundreds of cases where the charges were completely dismissed.

 The equipment used in the breath testing and blood testing is required to have been maintained and checked to see if this maintenance has been properly done.
 A machine is only accurate if measured against a known standard.
 If the specific device used has a history of error, this can also be brought to the attention of the court.

 Let our Bakersfield DUI firm review your legal situation as soon as possible.
 Contact us today to schedule your free consultation with our dedicated attorney.